chungyc/ninetynine/README.md

 Each problem is provided a skeleton where you can implement your own solutions.
 For example, the module `Problems.P11` provides a skeleton in which you can provide your own implementation.
-Once implemented, you can run the existing tests that it is indeed a correct solution, or at least one without obvious bugs.
+Once implemented, you can run the existing tests to confirm it is indeed a correct solution, or at least one without obvious bugs.
 You can also run existing benchmarks against your solution, e.g., if you are curious how your amazingly clever but complicated solution performs.